14 Ways to Relieve Stress You Can Try Right Now

 I enjoy writing about my thoughts each day in a journal.
 It’s a great method to learn more about yourself and how you can become a better version of yourself each day.

 You can also use your phone if you don’t like writing.

 12. Take a nap

-Have a short 20-30 minute nap to renergise.
-Research has shown napping reduces cortisol levels which is a great stress relief.
+Have a short 20-30 minute nap to reenergize.
+Research has shown napping reduces cortisol levels which is great stress relief.

 13. Have sex

-Having sex releases endorphins which is the brain chemical for making us feel good and happy.
-Being intimiate with your partner can also help boost you self-setemm and reduce anxiety.
+Having sex releases endorphins which are the brain chemical for making us feel good and happy.
+Being intimate with your partner can also help boost your self-esteem and reduce anxiety.

 14. Own a dog